thucdat/Sudoku-puzzle-generator/README.md

 Clone this file from here:
 https://github.com/thucdat/Sudoku-puzzle-generator/

-There is only one file: sudokugenerator.rb
+There is only one file: sudokugenerator.rb.

 At the end of this file, there is a sample execution which produces the presentation of the Sudoku puzzle.